RADIAN-HCI/Literature-Review/literature-review.md

   volume={14},
   number={4},
   year={2013}
 }

-- Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis
-  + Therefore, this research synthesis tried to recombine and reinterpret the results of some qualitative studies on the impacts of brainstorming technique on learners’ achievement.
-  + @article{dogan2021revisiting,
-  title={Revisiting Brainstorming Within an Educational Context: A Meta-Thematic Analysis}, author={Dogan, Yunus and Batdi, Veli}, year={2021}, publisher={COL}
-}

 - The Effect of Using the Brainstorming Method on the Academic Achievement of Students in Grade Five in Tehran Elementary Schools